 To address iOS 10 problems, Apple’s pushed out a series of bug fix updates.
 The latest is an iOS 10.1.1 update for iPhone, iPad and iPod touch that comes with a fix for broken Health app data.

 iOS updates, even small bug fix updates like iOS 10.1.1, always bring problems with them.
 And many iOS 10.1.1 users are running into trouble.

-Today we want to touch on the current state of iOS 10 problems for iPhone, iPad and iPod touch and provide you with the most important information you need to know ahead Apple’s next iOS 10 update.
+With that in mind we want to touch on the current state of iOS 10.1.1 problems for iPhone, iPad and iPod touch and provide you with the most important information you need to know ahead Apple’s next iOS 10 update.

 iOS 10.1.1 Problems

 While the iOS 10.1.1 update is working fine for some iPhone, iPad and iPod touch owners, others are running into iOS 10.1.1 problems.

 We’re hearing about various iOS 10.1.1 installation problems including an issue where downloads are locking up.

 If this happens to you, hold down the home button and the power button (power button and volume down button on the iPhone 7 and iPhone 7 Plus) until the phone reboots.
 This typically fixes the issue.

 We’re also hearing about a serious issue that’s causing iPhones to lock up and freeze.